 Honors Program Coordination

 The Honors Program at Springfield Technical Community College is directly accountable to the Chief Academic Officer of the institution.
-The Honors Coordinator works closely with an advisory group, The Honors Committee.
-The Honors Committee is composed of faculty, staff, administrators and student representative(s), and is charged with reviewing new courses proposals, approving independent study applications, reviewing the program requirements, and assisting in the recruitment of faculty and students to the program.
+The Honors Coordinator works closely with an advisory group, The Honors Advisory Board.
+The Honors Advisory Board is composed of faculty, staff, administrators and student representative(s), and is charged with reviewing new courses proposals, approving independent study applications, reviewing the program requirements, and assisting in the recruitment of faculty and students to the program.

-The STCC Honors Program carries institutional membership in the National Collegiate Honors Council, and students are encouraged to apply for opportunities to present at regional and national conferences sponsored by the NCHC.
+The STCC Honors Program carries institutional membership in the National Collegiate Honors Council, and the Northeast Regional Honors Council and students are encouraged to apply for opportunities to present at regional and national conferences.